SpyShelter Detailed User Guide

 To the right of the process name you’ll see a publisher name if the process is signed.
 The publisher’s name will be in grey text.

-Next, there's an icon of Four Green Stacked Boxes.
-This shows that the program can make changes to the Windows Registry, thanks to a SpyShelter rule.
-If these boxes are red and crossed out, it means the program is prevented from making these changes by a rule.
+You may also see different green colored icons that represent the activities that have taken place with that executable.
+For example, you might see an icon of Four Green Stacked Boxes.
+This shows that the program has or can make changes to the Windows Registry.
+If these boxes are red and crossed out, it means the program is prevented from making these changes by a SpyShelter rule.

 The rules